SAP-samples/ui5-typescript-tutorial/exercises/ex2/README.md

 	"sap.f": {},
 	```

+5. Even if you have `npm start` still active, which means the UI5 tools run in watch mode, reloading the browser on every code change, these changes to the UI5 project configuration (adding the sap.f library) require a full restart.
+Hence please stop the `npm start` process in case it is still running and launch it again.

-The app now will display a grid list with the states of Germany (use `npm start` again if you stopped it).
+The app now will display a grid list with the states of Germany.

 <img src="images/states.png" width="810">